-The fair value of the assets and liabilities acquired are determined to be equivalent to the carrying value at the date of acquisition, except for customer base and portfolio-in-force.
+The fair value of the assets and liabilities acquired were determined to be equivalent to the carrying value at the date of acquisition, except for customer base and portfolio-in-force.

-Estimates of the fair value of the acquired insurance contract liabilities have been determined by an external actuary at the date of acquisition.
-Goodwill arising on acquisition is not deductible for tax purposes.
+Estimates of the fair value of the acquired insurance contract liabilities were determined by an external actuary at the date of acquisition.